JordanMartinez/purescript-jordans-reference/21-Hello-World/08-Application-Structure/src/03-MTL/03-Ask-and-Reader/01-Overview.md

 ## Monad Reader

 `MonadAsk` is used to expose a read-only value to a monadic context.
-It is implemented only by `ReaderT`:
+It's default implmentation is `ReaderT`:
 ```purescript
              -- r        m     a
 newtype ReaderT readOnly monad finalOutput =